digitalutsc/islandora_bagger/README.md

 of the node are added to the bag in the form `node_{lang}.json` where `{lang}` is the corresponding language code.

+### AddNodeJsonld_IslandoraLite
+Adds the JSON-LD representation of an Islandora Repository item to the bag.

 #### Relevant configuration information
 - `relevant_taxonomies`: specifies which taxonomy fields of the node will be modified (see `taxonomy_info` for more information)